codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 **What are the benefits of GitOps Products?**

 * Group applications
   Group and connect Argo CD applications based on a common element through Products.
+For example, bring all your billing applications under the **Billing** Product.
 Assign your applications to logical Products for a consolidated perspective on these applications.
-For example, bring all your billing applications under the **Billing** Product.

 * Bridge applications and GitOps Environments
-  By creating Products and linking applications to them, the Products dashboard efficiently bridges the gap between applications and their respective environments.
+  By creating Products and linking applications to them, the Products dashboard efficiently bridges the gap between applications and their respective Environments.
 GitOps Products allow you to see how these applications are deployed across the different Environments.

 * Enriched insights
-  With GitOps Products, Codefresh brings you critical information on the applications beyond their Git hashes.
+  With GitOps Products, Codefresh brings you critical information beyond sync and Git hash deployment information.
 The Products dashboard automatically correlates sync information with other important information from the software lifecycle such as the source code commits and the affected services.
-  All stakeholders, including product and project managers and not just developers can instantly see information they need for all the applications in the different Environments.
+  All stakeholders, including product and project managers and not just developers can instantly see the information they need for all the applications in the different Environments.

 **How do you view applications by Product?**
 In a simple two-step process: